osg-htc/docs/docs/data/xrootd/install-cms-xcache.md

         :::file
         all.manager yourlocalredir:2041

-1. Start the cmsd and xrootd proccess
+1. Start the cmsd and xrootd proccess:

 | **Software** | **Service name** | **Notes** |
 |--------------|------------------|-----------|
 | XRootD | `cmsd@xcache-redirector.service` | The cmsd daemon that interact with the different xrootd servers |
 | XRootD | `xrootd@xcache-redirector.service` | The xrootd daemon which performs authenticated data transfers |

-1. Create a config file in your cache `/etc/xrootd/config.d/94-xrootd-manager.cfg` with the following contents:
+1. Create a config file in the nodes where you installed your caches `/etc/xrootd/config.d/94-xrootd-manager.cfg` with the following contents:

       :::file
       all.manager yourlocalredir:2041